The Course Design Institute at the Vanderbilt Center for Teaching

 Participants will leave the institute with course plans and draft syllabuses for courses to be taught in the following academic year.
-Additionally, each participate will receive $500 in research funds to be used to enhance their teaching.
+Additionally, each VU faculty participant will receive $500 in research funds to be used to enhance their teaching.

-For more on the Course Design Institute experience, read stories from 2016 participants.
+For more on the Course Design Institute experience, read stories from past CDI participants.